sujsztiM/DownloadMonitorDevTool/README.md

 - Save button with validation and feedback
 - Settings persist across popup close/reopen

-## Chrome Web Store Submission

-This extension is designed to pass Chrome Web Store review:

-- ✅ Manifest V3
-- ✅ Minimal permissions (`downloads`, `storage`, `alarms`)
-- ✅ No `host_permissions` (WebSocket URL is user-provided at runtime)
-- ✅ No remote code execution (vanilla JS, no `eval`, no remote imports)
-- ✅ No obfuscation (plain, readable code)
-- ✅ Single purpose (download monitoring only)
-- ✅ Privacy controls (per-field toggles for sensitive data)

 ## Data Collection & Privacy Statement

 This extension **does NOT collect** the following categories of personal data: